Printing Terms

 Plate

-brief for printing plate, generally a thin sheet of metal that carries the printing image.
-The plate surface is treated or configured so that only the printing image is ink receptive. see also electronic printing, intaglio, letterpress, lithography, offset, Plano graphic, printing methods, relief
+Short for printing plate.
+It is a thin sheet of metal that carries the printing image.
+The plate surface is treated or configured so that only the printing image is ink receptive.
+See also electronic printing, intaglio, letterpress, lithography, offset, Plano graphic, printing methods, relief.

 Plate Ready Film